MySQL CDC overview

 CDC extraction configured in MySQL

-The CDC mechanism for MySQL is based on its binary log (binlog).
-Like all databases, logging must be enabled explicitly for MySQL to ensure that Change Data Capture is taking place.
-This feature comes pre-built for MySQL Server.
-Enabling this log is a straightforward operation in MySQL- the three parameters must be set up correctly in your MySQL database server:
+The MySQL CDC mechanism relies on its binary log (binlog).
+Like all databases, you must explicitly enable logging for MySQL to ensure that Change Data Capture is taking place.
+MySQL Server includes this feature pre-built.
+Enabling this log is a straightforward operation in MySQL — you must set up the three parameters correctly in your MySQL database server:

 -